vincentsig/Projet_6_SnowTricks/README.md

 ## Enjoy !

   Now you can use the application.
-If you have load the fixtures you can use the users account to add, edit, or delete some Tricks.You can also post comments.
+If you have load the fixtures you can use the users account already created.
+     login:
-     login: username-1 password: password
+     username-1 password: password
      username-2 password: password
      etc...